XTTraining/Web-201/108824_hashmat/README.md

 3. Open command prompt in admin mode and navigate to the root directory of the project.

-2. Initialize packages by below command
+4. Initialize packages by below command

 npm install

-3. Build the project
+5. Build the project

 npm run build

-4. Run the project
+6. Run the project

 npm run prod

-5. Run the project in development environment. npm start
+7. Run the project in development environment. npm start

-## Author

-* **Hashmat Ali**